Peavey 6505+ 112 Combo Review

-On the front panel you get the same tone-shaping possibilities as the 6505+ head, meaning a 3-band EQ, Presence and Resonance controls for each of the two channels.
+On the front panel you get the same tone-shaping possibilities as the 6505+ head, meaning a 3-band EQ along with Presence and Resonance controls for each of the two channels.

 Hear the Peavey 6505+ 112 Combo

-6505+ 112 vs Head
+6505+ 112 vs. Head

-If you think the head version of the 6505 sounds better then of course none of this matters.
-To me, for the volume the average guitarist plays at, 120 watts of power is way overkill.
-As I mentioned above, don’t fall into the trap of thinking you need a stack to perform live.
+Both are solid choices, and you should make your decision based on your budget and needs.
+As I mentioned above, just don’t fall into the trap of thinking you need a stack to perform in a band.
 You need an amp that sounds good and is loud enough in rehearsal situations.
 To get that in a smaller, more portable package is a bonus.

 Peavey 6505 212 Combo

 I used the 5150 version of this amp at home for a long while, and I loved it.
 If it still existed in Peavey’s lineup today it would be the amp I am recommending to you.

 The 6505 212 Combo did have a few drawbacks.
 For one thing, it was huge, weighing it at around 85 pounds.
-I had a little dolly for moving mine around.
+As I said earlier, I had a little dolly for moving mine around.
 Secondly, it featured only a single EQ section.
 Again, not something that bothered me, but I suspect when the more affordable, portable and flexible 112 Combo hit the scene it started the 212 on the path to extinction.

 If you can grab a 6505 Combo used for a good price, I suggest checking it out.
 While it is gone from Peavey’s current lineup, it is certainly not forgotten, at least not by me.